 Classes are held at the Ryan Arts Center | 420 Chartiers Avenue | McKees Rocks

-“Spring Break” April 11 – 17– no classes held during this week (classes resume April 18)
+“Thanksgiving Break” November 20 – 27: no classes held during this week

 Students in this class will focus on scene development through self-directed group work, complex theater games, and script work to develop broader character choices.
 This course will teach students how to take blocking notes in a script and to understand the motivation behind their directed movement.
 Script-work will include studying scenes from classic pieces through contemporary theater, including Gemini Theater original productions.
 Script work will also include students “directing” one another to focus on applying movement and motivation to a scene.
 Students will spend time on developing confidence in “cold readings,” which are common for auditions as well as how to choose a monologue for an audition situation.
 Though the class is performance-based, some light writing will occur during certain classes to build upon lessons taught.
 At least two classes will be dedicated to improvisation scenes that are designed specifically to help develop skills in establishing characters, conflict-resolution, and closure.